 About the Youth Apprenticeship Program

-Over the course of a full year, youth are trained in bicycle mechanics and basic workplace professionalism, and given the opportunity to learn about possible pathways to careers in the growing bicycle industry, government, and other hands-on trades such as construction or auto mechanics.
-C4C’s apprenticeship program offers young people a first job that invests in their development and success and supports them in advancing toward a future that excites them.
+Over the course of a full year, youth are trained in bicycle mechanics and basic workplace readiness skills.
+During the summer training sessions young people have the opportunity to learn about possible career pathways in within the growing bicycle industry, government, and other hands-on trades such as construction or auto mechanics.
+The Youth Apprenticeship program is often a first job for young people that invests in their development and success while supporting them in their journey towards a future that excites them.

 Our current youth apprenticeship will serve a total of 20 youth for at least 250 hours during the June 1, 2016-May 31, 2017 program year.
-Our youth apprentices will reach at least 150 youth and adults, teaching them to use bicycles as a tool for expanded mobility and economic advancement.
-By providing our youth with the expertise they need in bicycle mechanics, advocacy, health equity, and transportation, they are equipped to pass along that knowledge to others so they may also have access to healthy transportation that gets them to school and work.
+Our youth apprentices will work with 150 youth and adults.

 If you have questions about our youth apprenticeship program, please contact Youth Programs Manager, Magdalena, at [email protected].